OsvarK/Authentication-Part1-React/README.md

 ## Why no Redux?
 i'm not comfortable workign with them yet, becouse i havent done enough reading, and i feel like they are not necessary for this project, yet.

-### The react part of this project is quite straightforward and therefor skipping a lot of unnecessary dokumentation :)
+### The react part of this project is quite straightforward and therefor skipping a lot of unnecessary documentation :)